y-du/simple-conf-manager/README.md

             key_b = False
             key_c = 123

-The corresponding environment variable should be defined as followed:
+The corresponding environment variable should be defined as follows:

 `MYCONF_MYSECTION="key_a:Spam;key_b:True"`